Vichy: Geography and geology

 Vichy lies on the banks of the river Allier.
 The source of the Allier is in the nearby Massif Central plateau which lies only a few miles to the south, near the region's capital, Clermont-Ferrand.

 The historical existence of volcanic activity in the Massif Central is somewhat visually evident.
 Volcanic eruptions have happened for at least 150,000 years, but all volcanoes there have been dormant for at least 112 years.
 Volcanic activity in the area is the direct cause of the many thermal springs that exist in and around Vichy.

 The famous mineral springs in Vichy are rich in trace elements such as lithium and fluorine, and high in sodium bicarbonate.
 The temperatures of the spring range from 73 degrees C at Antoine Spring to 14 degrees C at Lafayette Spring.
 In total, about 289 springs have been charted in Vichy and its surroundings.
 These springs are derived from infiltration through Oligocene-period sedimentary rocks, part of the Limagne Graben collapse basin.

 Climate

-The city enjoys an oceanic climate.
-Heavy snows in the Massif Central often make roads impassable, but Vichy is low enough – about 249 m above sea level – that the climate is more continental than mountain.
+Vichy enjoys an oceanic climate (Cfb).
+Heavy snows in the Massif Central often make roads impassable, but Vichy is low enough—about 249 m above sea level—that the climate is more continental than mountain.
 Rainfall is moderate around Vichy, averaging about 769.1 mm annually.